Ensembl/nextflow_modules/README.md

 	Verify if the required module is already available in nf-core modules and can be directly used.

-1. Create a New Module```bash
+1. Create a New Module

 	Use nf-core modules create to generate a module template.

 	```bash
 	nf-core modules create tool/subtool --author '@ensembl-dev' --label process_low --meta
 	```

-	Note: Module names must only contain lowercase letters.
+	Note: Module names must only contain lowercase letters and not duplicated.
 Names with non-lowercase letters (e.g., database/db-factory) will automatically be converted (e.g., database/dbfactory).

 1. Add Module Testing

 	Install **`nf-test`** and create nf-test for testing using stub data.
+If required utilize data from [test-datasets](https://github.com/nf-core/test-datasets/tree/modules/data) and update the path in the test_config.

-Utilize data from test-datasets and update the path in the test_config.
+	Note: We have only added minimum tests.
+You should add more tests as per your module's functionality.

-1. Update Metadata
+2. Update Metadata

 	Add relevant information in the meta.yml file.